Custom App Actions

 Automatically filter for resources that have events in the current date range

 If you are in a resource-specific view, DayBack will show a breakdown of all of your events by resource.
 However, not all of your resources may have events.
 This can cause you to scroll through a lot of empty rows or columns on the calendar.
 This set of actions adds a new button in the bottom right of the calendar.
 When clicked, it will clean up your screen by toggling the resource filters for only the resources which have events scheduled within the specified date range.
 This action will work in all resource-specific views as well as horizon view with breakdown by resource enabled.
 Here's a short video of this in action.
-The download includes three parts - an After Calendar Rendered app action, After Events Rendered app action, and CSS additions.
+The download includes three parts: an After Calendar Rendered app action, After Events Rendered app action, and CSS additions.
 You can download the code here.

 Embed a view of the calendar on your Salesforce homepage

 This action will allow you to embed a mobile phone-style view of DayBack as a Visualforce Area Homepage component.
 This app action triggers DayBack to apply its mobile phone stylesheet when loaded DayBack in an embedded frame.
 The stylesheet hides certain screen functions to enable a simplified view.
 You can embed this as part of Visualforce Area Home Page Components: DayBackMobileDesktop.zip.
 The same method can be used with FileMaker if you'd like to embed the mobile view within a smaller view viewer.
-To load the mobile view, add the following string to the list of URL parameters that load DayBack in your web viewer: &extension=ChromeV1
+To load the mobile view, add the following string to the list of URL parameters that load DayBack in your web viewer &extension=ChromeV1

 Add a custom button to the Salesforce mobile DayBack view